 Chocolate is a very popular food product because of its unique rich and sweet taste.
 Millions of us enjoy this delicious treat.
-Chocolate is also associated with being the ultimate comfort food, a mood-enhancer and many indulge in it for its feel good factors.
+Chocolate is also associated with being the ultimate comfort food, a mood enhancer and many indulge in it for its feel good factors.
 However, chocolate also has a bad reputation for making us fat!
-It is associated with causing weight gain & a number of other health and medical related conditions such as; obesity, diabetes, coronary heart disease & acne.
+It is associated with causing weight gain and a number of other health and medical related conditions.
+Some of these include obesity, diabetes, coronary heart disease and acne.

 - Chocolate consumption has been associated with conditions such as diabetes, coronary heart disease and hypertension.

-- Some research shows that chocolate as antioxidant properties – while other experts reject this calm.
+- Some research shows that chocolate as antioxidant properties, while other experts reject this claim.

 - Chocolate can lead to tooth decay due to the high sugar content.

 - Chocolate contains a large number of calories.

 - The darker the chocolate, the more flavanoids and flavanols it contains.

 Dark chocolate is loaded with nutrients that can positively affect your health: